 Righting Civil Wrongs

-From California to Michigan, low-income communities of color have been waiting years for the U.S. Environmental Protection Agency to take a stand against environmental racism.
+Title VI of the Civil Rights Act of 1964 is one of the few enforceable civil rights laws that cover environmental actions.
+And from California to Michigan, low-income communities of color have been waiting years for the EPA to take a stand against environmental racism.

 The first thing you notice is the vultures, says Ronald Smith.